traxconn/talkino/readme.txt

 - **All features of Talkino.**
 - **Online time schedule** - Online time schedule of chatbox and able to cater for different agents and global business opening hours.
-- **Ordering list** - Drag and drop to arrange the ordering of contact methods and agents.
 - **Contact form** - Support contact form to let users email to admin when chatbox is under offline mode.
 - **Google reCaptcha v3** - Support Google reCaptcha v3 for the contact form to protect the form from spam.
-- **Display or hide chatbox on any pages you like** - Manage the pages, post, search and WooCommerce pages to display or hide chatbox.
 - **And many more!**

 [Demo](https://talkino.traxconn.com/)  |  [Documentation](https://traxconn.com/plugins/talkino/docs/)  |  [Support](https://traxconn.com/contact/)